How to help the victims of the Morocco earthquake

-A 7.2 magnitude earthquake has left at least 632 people dead in the historic city of Marrakech in Morocco as well as injuring 329 others.
+A 7.2 magnitude earthquake has left more than 2000 people dead in the historic city of Marrakech in Morocco as well as injuring 329 others.

 A tremor hit the city late on Friday night with the epicentre striking in the High Atlas Mountains followed by a 4.9 magnitude aftershock.